 Add the Minced Garlic & Oregano

 After you’ve put the chopped onions and Habaneros in a mixing bowl, add the minced garlic cloves.
 I’ve had this mincer for years, and it’s awesome.
 It’s from Pampered Chef.
-I found a similar one that gets great reviews here.

 Now, add all the oregano.